PooriaT/spring_assessment/README.md

 	- QR Image
 - Create a model factory to fill the db with initial users with random values.
 - Create a Laravel command to reset all scores.
-- Create an endpoint that returns the users info grouped by score and include the
+- Create an endpoint that returns the users' info grouped by score and includes the

 average age of the users in JSON format.